LondonHackspaceAI/common/Plans.md

 * Tony reads [Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp](http://norvig.com/paip.html)

-* reimplement the Scheme program(s) in Julia, continue watching the "Intro to AI" videos and implement them in Julia.
+* continue watching the "Intro to AI" videos and implement them in Julia?

 * decide whether and when to jump forward to neural network algorithms?

 * play a bit with Tensorflow (and/or [Leaf](https://github.com/autumnai/leaf) and/or Torch) anyway already?

 ## Suggestions

 * Interesting links from Bob about the hairyness of advanced
   algorithms: